Welcome to our review of the Colugo Compact Stroller. Use this handy decision tree to decide what to do next:

 Still got strollers on the brain?
 Well, then, check out all of our stroller reviews.

-Editor’s note: this review was originally published as just the video in January, 2019, but was updated with a full review in February, 2019, and updated with a review of the second generation compact in January, 2022.
+Editor’s note: This review was originally published as just the video in January, 2019, but was updated with a full review in February, 2019, and updated with a review of the second generation compact in January, 2022.
+It was updated once more in January 2024 with new information about where and how to buy Colugo items.